mff-uk/dataspecer/www/content/en/docs/projects/layout-algorithms.md

 ## Layouting algorithms

-We split the talk about into 2 sections, quick guide and detailed explanation.
+We split the talk into two sections, quick guide (the following section) and detailed explanation.

 ### I don't have time, just tell me what's good